HugoMitsumori/HellsTriangle/README.md

 # Hugo Mitsumori

-- I choose Ruby as the language for the solution because of its good readability and fastness to writting As the problem isn't performance heavy, I thought there was no need for a high performance language as C
+- I choose Ruby as the language for the solution because of its good readability and fastness to coding As the problem isn't performance heavy, I thought there was no need for a high performance language as C

 - Ruby version used was 2.4.1